DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/TreeList/Editing/Descriptions/TreeList-Editing-EditBatch.md

 When you create a new row or modify/delete an existing row in this demo, all changes are stored in memory.
 You can press **Submit** to apply all changes from memory (batch editing) to the underlying data source or press **Revert** to discard accumulated changes.

 The [CustomizeElement](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeList.CustomizeElement) event handler highlights modified cells.
 The code checks whether a cell has unsaved changes and applies a custom CSS class.

+The [EditOnKeyPress](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeList.EditOnKeyPress) property is used to start row editing once you begin typing.